-A convergence study was also performed for a GM lattice structure ($\gamma=0.4$) to determine whether a turbulence model was necessary to model the fluid accurately.
-This was done because the tortuous channels of TPMS structures may promote turbulence and, as will be discussed in section 2.3, the examined flow range is in the laminar-turbulent transition region for a porous structure [42].
-The pressure drop for the RANS (Reynolds-averaged Navier-Stokes) $k \epsilon$ turbulence model agreed with the results from a laminar solver, as shown in figure 5, so a turbulence model was not deemed necessary for this study.
+A convergence study was also performed for a GM lattice structure ( $\gamma$ =0.4) to determine whether a turbulence model was necessary to model the fluid and heat transfer accurately.
+This was done because the tortuous channels of TPMS structures may promote turbulence and, as will be discussed in Section 2.3, the examined flow range is in the laminar-turbulent transition region for a porous structure [54].
+The pressure drop from the RANS (Reynolds-averaged Navier-Stokes) $k - \epsilon$ turbulence model agreed with the results from a laminar solver and the fluid exit temperature from the RANS $k - \epsilon$ turbulence model was within 0.4% of that which was predicted by a laminar solver, as shown in Fig. 5.
+A turbulence model was therefore deemed unnecessary for this study.

-Our CFD model was first validated against the numerical results presented by Pulvirenti et al [28], where we obtained differences of 1.4% and 0.01% for the pressure drop and fluid exit temperature, respectively, for an equivalent GM structure.
+Our CFD model was first validated against the numerical results presented by Pulvirenti et al. [30], where we obtained differences of